ballerina-platform/module-ballerina-c2c/samples/sample12/README.md

 ## Sample12: Mount Secret volumes to deployment

 - This sample runs simple ballerina hello world service with secret mounts.
-- K8S config maps are intended to hold information.
-- Putting this information in a config map is safer and more flexible than putting it verbatim in a pod definition or in a docker image.

 ### How to run: